Research Training Fellowships 2027 Call For Proposals

 Fellowship funding can be used to cover the direct costs of the research including the fellow’s salary and research consumables.

-We only support the directly incurred costs of research and do not pay indirect or directly allocated costs such as shared equipment and resources based on estimates, administrative or other overheads (including any depreciation or maintenance costs) or percentages of salaries for those already employed in permanent/long term positions such as supervisor time.
+Research costs: We only support the directly incurred costs of research and do not pay indirect or directly allocated costs such as shared resources based on estimates, administrative or other overheads (including any depreciation or maintenance costs) or percentages of salaries for those already employed in permanent/long term positions such as supervisor time.

-Costs can include a salary for the Research Training Fellow.
+Salary costs: Costs can include a salary for the Research Training Fellow.
 The starting salary will be dependent on qualifications and experience.
-Please state salary scales known at the time of application and include an additional sum to cover estimates of future nationally agreed pay awards to cover cost of living increases only.
-Please include employer’s costs, pension and national insurance and London weighting where appropriate but not the apprenticeship levy.
 No other salaries should be included.

-It is anticipated that Action will fund 2-3 fellowships.
+It is anticipated that up to three fellowships will be awarded in this round.
 Please note that competition for these awards is intense.

 How to apply